"Hunchbudgie of Notre Dame"

 • Gaston uses the slang term flics for the police.

 • Inspector Migraine is one of three characters in this series to use a magnifying glass, the others being Duckula and Nanny.
-Hawkeye Soames uses one in "The Hound of the Hobbes-Sutclyffes" (Victor & Hugo)
+Hawkeye Soames uses one in "The Hound of the Hobbes-Sutclyffes" (Victor & Hugo) where he is voiced by Brian Trueman instead of Jack May.

 • Migraine identifies the Hunchbudgie as Quasimodo.
 No pun?
 Quasiouseau?
 Non?
 Nanny calls him Mr. Squashy-hobo and Hunchyboos!
 They could have had the Bantam of the Opera come to that, but maybe that's too daft.